Harald Fairhair: Sendibitr

 Sendibitr, the last and shortest poem Snorri quotes is attributed to Jórunn skáldmær (Jorunn the skaldmaiden), one of few female poets mentioned in the sagas.
 It deals with a conflict between Harald and his son Halfdan, identified in Heimskringla as Halfdan the Black (the Younger), Harald's son by Åsa Håkonsdottir.
 Finnur Jónsson dates this poem to the late 10th century.
 If the dating is correct, it is the first instance of Harald having the epithet "fairhair" (hárfagra in the text).
 However, consensus is that the exact dating is uncertain.
 It has been suggested that the poem refers to past events, which would mean the poet lived in a later time than the events described in the poem.
 Linguistic dating of the poem has not been successful.

 Íslendingabók

-The earliest narrative source which mentions Harald, the twelfth-century Íslendingabók, notes that Iceland was settled during his lifetime.
-Harald is thus depicted as the prime cause of the Norse settlement of Iceland and beyond.
-Iceland was settled by "malcontents" from Norway, who resented Harald's claim of rights of taxation over lands, which the possessors appear to have previously held in absolute ownership.
+The earliest narrative source which mentions Harald, the early twelfth-century Íslendingabók, differs from later tradition in that Harald is not presented as the cause of the Norwegian migration to Iceland.
+Rather his reign is primary used as time reference and his role in the settlement is imposing taxes to prevent people from resettling, fearing a depopulation of Norway.

+The author Ari Þorgilsson recounts a tradition that Ingólfr Arnarson first traveled to Iceland in the year 870, "[I]n the days of Halfdan the Black's son Harald Fairhair, around the time when Ragnar Lodbrok's son Ivar killed Edmund the holy".
+Harald is said to have lived to the age of 80 and been king for 70 (a detail elaborated on in later sagas).
+Ari presents Harald's forefathers as Olof Trätälja (noted as "king of Swedes"), Halfdan Hvitbeinn, Eystein Halfdansson (given unexplained nickname "fart"), Halfdan the Mild,Gudrød the Hunter and Halfdan the Black, his father.
+It also describes Olaf Tryggvason's descent from Harald through Harald's son Olaf Geirstad-Alf and grandson Tryggve Olafsson, the father of Tryggve.
+Ari also presents a genealogy between Harald Fairhair, Saint Olaf and Harald Hardrada the later two being described as Fairhair's great great grandsons.
+This is the earliest source to map out these relations.

+Ari notably does not present Harald as an Yngling, rather putting forward a different genealogy from Halfdan Hvitbeinn which eventually ends with Ari himself.
 It is the earliest non-skaldic account of Harald to use the nickname hárfagri.
+Notably Harald is described as the first of his family to be king of all Norway, but makes it ambiguous if there were other kings before him.